krlLashini/ESBII-IT12024582/Lab1.md

-4. Specify the same name for the key that you used for the key pair (for example, my-key-pair).
+4.Specify the same name for the key that you used for the key pair (for example, my-key-pair).
 PuTTY automatically adds the .ppk file extension.

 Your private key is now in the correct format for use with PuTTY.
 You can now connect to your instance using PuTTY's SSH client.